probmods/probmods2/exercises/02-generative-models.md

 display([cough('bob'), cough('alice')])
 ~~~~

-Why doesn't this work correctly if we try to do the same thing for the more complex medical diagnosis example?
+Why doesn't this capture our intuitions correctly if we try to do the same thing for the more complex medical diagnosis example?
 How could we fix it?

 ## Exercise 4